cfstras/db/README.md

 ### Running some tests

-First, get the latest source of googletest [here][gtest].
+First, get the latest source of [googletest][gtest].
 Unzip it somewhere, preferably in `/usr/src/gtest`.
 If you chose a different path, open up the [Makefile][makefile] and set the correct path in the variable `GTESTDIR`.
 Then:

     make test